7 Tips Closet Clean Out: How To Organize Your Closet

 This post contains links to affiliate websites and receives an affiliate commission for any purchases made by you using these links.
 I appreciate your support!

-Having a closet clean out a couple of times a year is always a good way to stay organized.
-When it gets to fighting your way through hangers or searching for that one item that just seems to have disappeared into thin air, it’s probably due time!
+Having a closet cleanout a couple of times a year is always a good way to stay organized.
+When it gets to fighting your way through hangers or searching for that one item that seems to have disappeared into thin air, it’s probably due time!

-Of course there’s going to be a few faithful items that are here to stay.
+Of course, there’s going to be a few faithful items that are here to stay.
 But just staying on top of what’s in your closet helps in the long run.
-From the morning routines running just that little bit smoother.
-And being able to see exactly what you have.
+To helping your morning routine run just that bit smoother and see exactly what you have for your outfits.

 Plus think of the new clothing items you actually like, you’ll be making way for.
-And how much easier it’s going to be to see and find everything?!
+And how much easier will it be to see and find everything?!

 Have a closet clear out twice a year if possible.
-If you live in a location that is seasonal, have a look at your closet before the weather changes.
+If you live in a seasonal location, have a look at your closet before the weather changes.
 Around every six months.

 I end up going through my wardrobe about once a month.
 Not a complete overhaul but my things get messy so quickly.
 It’s all behind closed doors so it’s not too bad (I can hide the mess easily).

-Usually when I get to the point of rummaging to right at the back of the wardrobe, I’ll have a little reorganize.
+Usually, when I get to the point of rummaging right at the back of the wardrobe, I’ll have a little reorganization.
 Then it’s all good again and I feel so much better!

 1. Take Everything Out!

-Any items that that you think was in a good closet position before, like all your jeans folded on the middle shelf.
-You can put them back to that particular place and work all your other items around it.
+Any items that you think were in a good position before, like all your jeans folded on the middle shelf.
+You can put them back in that place and work all your other items around it.

 2. Clean Out

-While you have you whole wardrobe empty, wipe down all the shelves and inside the drawers.
-If you’re doing a complete closet clean out, you need clean the inside of the closet too.
+While you have your whole wardrobe empty, wipe down all the shelves and inside the drawers.
+If you’re doing a complete closet clean out, you need to clean the inside of the closet too.

 3. What To Keep?